 In 2020-21, Philippa will direct WASH MY SOUL IN THE RIVER’S FLOW, a documentary feature produced by Archie Roach and Kate Hodges, and executive produced by Ian Darling.
 A recipient of the Documentary Australia Foundation/Create NSW SHE-DOC Fellowship, in the latter months of 2019 she was ‘embedded’ at Alex Gibney’s Jigsaw Productions in New York.
 While in the US, she worked on two US-based Enigma Machine documentaries she is writing and producing: AMERICAN HUNTER (dir.
 Alex Kershaw) and CRASH (dir.
 Alexis Bloom).

-As producer, Philippa’s key credits include: the ACMI/Artbank commissioned non-linear documentary The Beehive about murdered urban activist and heiress Juanita Nielsen (dir.
+As producer, Philippa’s key credits include: the ACMI/Artbank commissioned non-linear documentary The Beehive about murdered urban activist and heiress Juanita Nielsen starring Pamela Rabe (dir.
 Zanny Begg); the Vivid-commissioned Starry Night by artist Brad Miller; critically acclaimed feature film Jindabyne starring Laura Linney and Gabriel Byrne (dir.
 Ray Lawrence), and Alone Across Australia (dir.
 Ian Darling).